 If you’re a doctor, you’ve probably been thinking about your student loans since the day you began medical school.
 And you likely know you need a plan for your massive medical student loan debt.

 If you’re counting on PSLF, where you choose to complete your residency can decide if you’re eligible or not.
+Below, we explain why for-profit residency hospitals can trip up medical professionals who are pursuing PSLF.
+We’ll also discuss how to find PSLF hospitals near you.

 A review of PSLF